macabdul9/mellow/README.md

 - sophisticated utility functions useful in these algorithms
 - and much more

-Often Developers/Students feel hesitation to implement the machine learning algorithms because</br>
-either they find it hefty or time consuming, what I believe is understanding the machine learning</br> algorithms and the mathematics behind these algorithms is much more important than converting it into</br> code.
-So I come up with this beautiful library mellow to help you out.
+Often Developers/Students feel hesitation to implement the machine learning algorithms because either they find it hefty or time consuming, what I believe is understanding the machine learning algorithms and the mathematics behind these algorithms is much more important than converting it into code.
+So I came up with this beautiful library mellow to help you (and myself tbh) out.

 ### Installation using pip